You're on the list

 Check for cracks in the paint or coated finish that may lead to rust.
 Often metal furniture is sealed in a protective layer, but it can fade with time, use, or external elements.
 Repair affected areas with protective paint or varnish.

-Use a steel wool, then sand over the area to smooth it out.
+Use a rust remover, then rinse and let it dry before using a protective paint or varnish.
 For stubborn rust spots, try using a wire brush.
 Once finished, clean off any residue with a damp cloth and mineral spirits.
 Let the furniture dry completely before repainting the affected area with protective paint or varnish.

 For extra protection against rust, use 1–2 coats of automotive paste wax or naval jelly.